-- Revisit of prior learning.
-This will involve looking at prior and specific vocabulary. - Mixed ability groupings to allow peer support. - Peer collaboration.
-Seating allows for peer or adult support. - Avoid the need for copying lots of information.
-For example, notes on interactive whiteboards can be printed off for all pupils. - The transition from whole-class to group or independent work, and back, is clearly signalled. - Extra opportunities and visits available for all Life Caravan visit, Mental Health Ambassadors visiting The Valley. - Whole class brain breaks. - There is room for pupils with mobility difficulties to obtain their own resources, equipment and materials.
-Furniture is suitable chairs and desks appropriate for age of children.
+- Revisit prior learning- Where does this fit on our learning journey?
+Teaching sequence adding new, linking to existing and reinforcing the core knowledge associated with the enquiry question. - Mixed ability groupings to allow peer support. - Peer collaboration.
+Seating allows for peer or adult support. - Extra opportunities and visits available for all author visits, writing workshops, world book day - Whole class brain breaks. - Furniture is suitable chairs and desks appropriate for age of children.
 Use of adjustable height tables, raised boards when needed. - Pupils can see and hear clearly, including communication from the teacher, peers and interactive board/screens within the classroom. iPads are provided for those pupils for visual and hearing aids. - Promotion of a calm learning environment.
 Appropriate noise levels dependent on task.
-Ear defenders available to support.
-Quiet and individual workstations used when required.
-Ease transitions through use of yoga upon entry after a playtime.
-Use of hessian/natural muted colours and materials for displays where possible, to avoid sensory overload and distraction for pupils which can be caused by classrooms that are 'too busy' with clutter and/or too much colour.
+Ear defenders available to support. - Quiet and individual workstations used when required. - Use of hessian/natural muted colours and materials for displays where possible, to avoid sensory overload and distraction for pupils which can be caused by classrooms that are 'too busy' with clutter and/or too much colour. - Ability appropriate texts used-moderations to texts when needed